 arches national park

 It was hard to leave our amazing house in Alton, UT but we needed to keep driving West.
 As we made our way over to our cabin in Moab, Gaston mentioned that his Dad had asked why we weren’t doing all of the Mighty 5 Parks in Utah.
-Call me impractical, but if you tell me there is a checklist to complete or a something called the Mighty 5 in Utah and we’ve already invested into 4 of them by accident, I’m going to not let it go.
+Call me impractical, but if you tell me there is a checklist to complete or a something called the Mighty 5 in Utah and we’ve already invested into 4 of them by accident, I’m not going to let it go.
 Our itinerary was airtight, so Capital Reef would need to be left off…..for this leg of our trip.
 More to come on that one later on.

 hikes.
 Windows and Turret Arch Loop, Devil’s Garden, Double Arch Trail, Delicate Arch Trail.

 things to do. gaze in awe at black dragon canyon as you drive east on I-70 towards Moab if you’re driving from the west. stay at Moab Springs Ranch. grab a beer and gelato at Moab Brewery. grab a quesadilla at Quesadilla Mobila. visit Balanced Rock. take your time on Arches scenic drive.

 coulda, shoulda, woulda. visit Tower Arch, visit Sand Dune Arch trail.
 Off Road at Hell’s Revenge (you need a permit)! get into the water and explore the canyons of Moab. explore to Moab wineries.

 - carry extra water – having a bladder in your backpack is nice